-Originally developed by the Centre for Higher Education Research and Scholarship with teaching practitioners in mind.
+Originally developed by the Centre for Higher Education Research and Scholarship, with teaching practitioners in mind.
 However, it is also beneficial for anyone wishing to conduct an educational evaluation as research.
 These interactive pages cover a range of tools and resources that you can use to carry out evaluation, including questionnaires and interviews.

 Tools and resources for evaluation |